SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 df3 <- aggregate(SWLSMean~Category, data = cleaned_data, mean)
 ```

 * Finding: In countries that have very high human development category, the life satisfaction mean scores are the highest.
-In countries that have low human development category, the life satisfaction mean scores are the lowest.In countries that have medium human development category, the life satisfaction mean scores are the higher than those from high human development category.
+In countries that have low human development category, the life satisfaction mean scores are the lowest.
+In countries that have medium human development category, the life satisfaction mean scores are the higher than those from high human development category.

 #### Outputting data